nhecht/blueprints-learn.en/help/blueprints/b2b/campaign-supply-chain/overview.md

 With Workfront Fusion, marketing operations teams can largely eliminate manual and error-prone steps involved in translating a marketing brief to a campaign.
 Workfront Fusion offers an out of the box integration layer between Workfront and Marketo Engage that allows for flexibility and efficiency in developing workflows between systems.
 You can learn more about how to set up the integration and what actions can be taken to automate workflows [here](https://experienceleague.adobe.com/docs/workfront/using/adobe-workfront-fusion/fusion-apps-and-modules/marketo-modules.html){target="_blank"}.

-## Campaign Planning to Execution - Automation Use Cases {#campaign-planning-to-execution-automation-use-cases}
+## Campaign planning to execution - automation use cases {#campaign-planning-to-execution-automation-use-cases}

 * Support marketing operations teams by automating the creation of campaigns in Marketo Engage through intake requests in Workfront
 * Share drafts of emails and landing pages created in Marketo Engage to Workfront to get final review and approval from cross-functional stakeholders